 I thought the bed was comfortable.
 I brought my own pillow and slept fine.
 Although, my husband did not think the bed was comfortable and complained about the pillows.
 The heater made a tick-tock sound when it was on and it took some time to get used to the sound.

 The Wi-Fi worked fine.
 The indoor pool was clean, yet crowded.
-There is a maximum occupancy of 10 people for the pool.
+There is a maximum occupancy of 10 visitors for the pool.
 Only kids were in the pool.
 The adults watched the kids poolside.
 The hot tub was absolutely packed with both kids and adults when we stopped by on a Saturday night.

-Restaurants at Angel Fire Resort
+Restaurants At Angel Fire Resort

 There is a variety of restaurants to choose from at the resort.
 The food and food service overall was just mediocre.
 The food was overpriced, as it is at most resorts.
 There were not many healthy options.